awsdocs/amazon-personalize-developer-guide/doc_source/API_CreateBatchInferenceJob.md

 Required: No

  ** [filterArn](#API_CreateBatchInferenceJob_RequestSyntax) **   <a name="personalize-CreateBatchInferenceJob-request-filterArn"></a>
 The ARN of the filter to apply to the batch inference job\.
-For more information on using filters, see Using Filters with Amazon Personalize\.
+For more information on using filters, see [Filtering Batch Recommendations](https://docs.aws.amazon.com/personalize/latest/dg/filter-batch.html)\.\.
 Type: String
 Length Constraints: Maximum length of 256\.
 Pattern: `arn:([a-z\d-]+):personalize:.*:.*:.+`